euroledger/capena/README.md

 The ebay API itself will redirect successful access back the callback /auth/ebay/callback where i) the OAuth user token is exchanged for an access token, and ii) a call is made to the trading (getUser) API.

-Once the eBay user and password are entered it should redirect back to the main app screen.
+Once the eBay user data is retrieved successfully it should redirect back to the main app screen.
 The client application needs to make a GET call to the endpoint /api/ebay/feedback to retrieve the user data.

 The example app uses the following fields from those returned: